 1 pound pasta - rigatoni, tortiglioni or penne

 Serves 4 to 6

-In a stockpot, bring the water to a boil with or without the optional salt.
+Bring the water to a boil in a large stockpot with or without the optional salt.

 Pour the oil into a large saute pan set on high and heat until it starts to ripple and almost smokes, about 3 minutes.
 Add the sliced zucchini, being careful to avoid oil splatters and cook until the edges start to turn brown, stirring occasionally to prevent sticking, about 3 minutes.
 Turn the zucchini over and cook for 3 more minutes.
 Sprinle with the garlic, mint, basil, salt, red pepper and optional black pepper (for those of us who like an "extra kick") and cook for 2 minutes, stirring often to make sure the garlic doesn't stick and burn.
 Remove from the heat and set aside.